So, you’re learning German? Well, now it’s time to use it!

 Depending on your needs, there are different residence permits so you can work and live in Switzerland without any problems:

 Permit L: Persons intending to live in Switzerland for a period of time usually less than one year may apply for an L-type permit.
 To obtain this type of permit, it is necessary to prove an employment relationship with a Swiss employer by presenting a copy of an employment contract lasting between three months and one year.
-Employment relationships of less than three months do not require a permit, but in this case the conditions of stay are regulated by a notification procedure.
+Employment relationships of less than three months do not require a permit, but in this case the conditions of a stay are regulated by a notification procedure.

 Permit C: A type C permit is a residence permit issued after 5 or 10 years of residence in Switzerland.
 The State Secretariat for Migration (SEM) sets the date from which the cantonal authorities may issue the residence permit.
 It is also an unlimited permit without any particular conditions and EU citizens can obtain the C permit after a regular and uninterrupted stay of five years according to residence agreements and considerations of reciprocity.